EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 1 - improvement of indications concerning public transport *

-2 - laying of plans of the district, on a large scale, in public transport stations *
+2 - drawing up of district plans, on a large scale, in public transport stations *

 3 - optimization of public transport timetables **

-4 - reduced expectations at stations and connections **
+4 - decrease in expectations at stations and connections **

-5 - putting into service of buses of different dimensions adapted to local variations and traffic schedules **
+5 - commissioning of buses of different sizes adapted to local variations and traffic times **

 7 - modernization and improvement of metropolitan lines *